Did you Know GDP for ASEAN Countries Totals $7.4 trillion USD? Opportunity Abounds for Global Investors

 Thailand: well-diversified economy & continued infrastructure improvements

 Thailand boasts the world’s 21st largest economy along with its 21st largest population.
 Thailand is one of only two ASEAN countries where GDP exceeds a trillion USD.
-Thailand finished 2016 with a GDP totaling $1.16 trillion USD.
+Thailand finished 2017 with a GDP totaling 15.450 trillion baht (US$455 billion).

 Also over the past two decades, Thailand has been implementing its long-range plan to expand roads and railway networks to connect various regions and provinces within Thailand.
 As outlined in this Board of Investment (BOI) overview, you’ll note that “Thailand is widely acknowledged as having the most extensive road transportation network in all of Southeast Asia with more than 390,026 km of roads, 98.5% of which is paved.